Why Join the Union?

 - Once Organizers collect signed Union cards from a minimum of 40% of the workers, the Union will apply for certification at the Ontario Labour Relations Board (OLRB).

 - The OLRB will schedule a secret ballot vote seven days after that application is made.

 - If 50% + 1 of the secret ballot votes are in favour of joining the Union, the OLRB will certify the Union as the representative of the workers.

 - Meetings will take place for the new Union members to propose changes to the working conditions for their first contract.
 Members will be asked to elect a Negotiating Committee of their co-workers to represent them at the bargaining table.
 Your bargaining unit (you and your co-workers who are now part of the Union) will be assigned a Full-Time Union Rep who will lead your committee.

 - You and your co-workers vote on any contract offer negotiated between the parties.
 To ratify, the contract must have a majority of accept/yes votes from those present at the meeting.

-At UFCW Locals 175 & 633 your Union Dues go toward providing these services:
+At UFCW Locals 175 & 633 your Union Membership Fees go toward providing these services: